 – When making a sandwich loaf, transfer dough to a floured (I use white rice flour) bread pan with collar.
 Make sure the loaf is pushed down into the corners and roughly flat.
 Brush the loaf liberally with water.

 – When making hamburger buns, divide the dough into 8 equal portions (they should be about 120-125g each), and with liberally oiled hands, roll the dough portions into balls.
 Place the dough balls into a lightly floured (I use white rice flour) well of a hamburger bun mold sitting on a jelly roll pan or baking sheet, and lightly flatten.
-Brush liberally with water.
+Brush liberally with water. - Regardless of what you're making, cover the dough with a light towel, and let rest all day at room temperature (8-10 hours should be fine).

-9. When ready to bake the bread, preheat the oven to 425º F. I use the convection fan in my oven.
+- When ready to bake the bread, preheat the oven to 425º F. I use the convection fan in my oven.

-– If baking a boule in a dutch oven, place dutch oven in oven while preheating.
+– If baking a boule in a dutch oven, place dutch oven in oven while preheating. - Bake the bread, depending on what you're making:

 – For boules, make a parchment sling, and carefully transfer the loaf to the parchment.
 Score the loaf as desired with a sharp paring knife or bread lame.
 Remove the dutch oven from the oven and remove the lid.
 Carefully move the loaf to the dutch oven using the parchment sling.
 Cover the dutch oven and place back in oven.
 Bake for 45 minutes covered, then remove the lid, and bake for another 15 minutes.